MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/client-access/Set-OwaMailboxPolicy.md

 The WebReadyDocumentViewingOnPrivateComputersEnabled parameter specifies whether WebReady Document Viewing is available in private computer sessions.
 Valid values are:

-- $true: WebReady Document Viewing is availble in private computer sessions.
+- $true: WebReady Document Viewing is available in private computer sessions.
 This is the default value.

-- $false: WebReady Document Viewing isn't availble in private computer sessions.
+- $false: WebReady Document Viewing isn't available in private computer sessions.

 By default in Exchange 2013, all Outlook on the web sessions are considered to be on private computers.